notthehoople/process-trace/README.md

 ### wrapper
 The wrapper script that runs bpftrace and sends output to process-trace which processes the data delivered, then uploads to Graphite
 ### process-trace.service
-systemd service description.
-Set to keep the bpftrace and process-trace service running and delivering data
+systemd service configuration.
+Set to keep the bpftrace and process-trace service running and delivering data non-interactively.
+To install:
+- cp process-trace.service /etc/systemd/system
+- chmod 644 /etc/systemd/system/process-trace.service
+- systemctl daemon-reload
+- systemctl status process-trace
+- systemctl start process-trace
+- systemctl enable process-trace    # Assuming the service should restart after a reboot
 ### process-trace.go
 Processing script.
 At a high level the code:
 - Looks for "@usecs:" in the data coming in.
 One of these should appear every second from bpftrace